-Proposer's assessment against CUSC Non-Charging Objectives Relevant Objective Identified impact The efficient discharge by the Licensee of the obligations imposed on it by the Act and the Transmission Licence; Neutral (b) Facilitating effective competition in the generation and supply of electricity, and (so far as consistent therewith) facilitating such competition in the sale, distribution and purchase of electricity; Neutral (c) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency ; and Neutral (d) Promoting efficiency in the implementation and administration of the CUSC arrangements.
+Proposer's assessment against CUSC Non-Charging Objectives Relevant Objective Identified impact (a) The efficient discharge by the Licensee of the obligations imposed on it by the Act and the Transmission Licence; Neutral (b) Facilitating effective competition in the generation and supply of electricity, and (so far as consistent therewith) facilitating such competition in the sale, distribution and purchase of electricity; Neutral (c) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency ; and Neutral (d) Promoting efficiency in the implementation and administration of the CUSC arrangements.
 Positive This modification improves efficiency by ensuring all required definitions for BSUoS reform are accurate and in CUSC Section 11.
-Objective (c) refers specifically to European Regulat accurate and in CUSC Section 1

-Agency is to the Agency for the Cooperation of Energy Regulators (ACER).
+Objective (c) refers specifically to European Regulation 2009/714/EC.
+Reference to the Agency is to the Agency for the Cooperation of Energy Regulators (ACER).